YahooArchive/mojito/docs/dev_guide/code_exs/intermojit_communication.rst

 Routing Configuration
 ---------------------

-In the ``routes.json`` below, two route paths are defined .
+In the snippet from ``app.js`` below, two route paths are defined .
 The route configuration for the root path specifies that the ``index`` method of the ``frame`` instance of ``HTMLFrameMojit`` be called when HTTP GET calls are received.
 Recall that the ``HTMLFrameMojit`` is the parent of the other